 Eritrea offers a wide range of accommodation facilities.
 There are accommodation hotels, lodges, and resorts for those touring the country.
 The price of an affordable hotel is at least 30 Dollars per night, whereas the luxurious hotels charge 150 Dollars per night.
 Lodging facilities can be found mostly in the towns, outside the cities.
 If you are looking for hotel accommodation that will be friendly to your budget, expect the hotel room to lack some luxurious facilities such as a self-maintained bathroom, air conditioner, and a television.

 Eritrea’s dining involves much of the local spicy dishes that are similar to Ethiopian cuisine.
 You can expect spicy meat and veggies, the local, spongy injera bread, and the Shahan-full bean-dish.
 The foreign dishes to find in the hotels and fine restaurants include the Chinese dishes offered in the specialized Chinese restaurants, Sudanese cuisines, Indian cuisines, and Italian delicacies.

-Places to travel in Eritrea include the Dahlak Archipelago of islands, historic monasteries, landmarks and the coastal beaches along the Red Sea.
+Places to travel in Eritrea include the Dahlak Archipelago of islands, historic monasteries, landmarks, and the coastal beaches along the Red Sea.
 The Red Sea coats of Eritrea bears many islands, whereby some of them are inhabited.
-The islands show case much of the history of the region dating as far back as the 8th century A.D.
+The islands showcase much of the history of the region dating as far back as the 8th century A.D.
 The islands are fine spots for diving and many other water sport activities in the Red Sea.
-There are many ancient spots to visit, which include the 14th century Bizen monastery that has beautiful scenery and a fine place to hike, and the Mataa Ruins of the ancient Aksumite Empire.
-The capital city of Asmara shows the unique artistic culture of the Eritreans famously known as the Art Deco.
+There are many ancient spots to visit, which include the 14th-century Bizen monastery that has beautiful scenery and a fine place to hike, and the Mataa Ruins of the ancient Aksumite Empire.
+The capital city of Asmara shows the unique artistic culture of the Eritreans famously known as Art Deco.